1. DEFINITIONS; ACCESS TO SERVICES; AND FEES

 1.1 Definitions.
-As used in these terms and conditions (“Terms and Conditions”), the following terms shall mean:
+As used in this Agreement, the following terms shall mean:

-“Agreement” means these Terms and Conditions, the associated SLA, all applicable Customer Service Agreements and Statements of Work entered at any time between the parties, and any SA entered between West and Customer from time to time.
+“Agreement” means this MSA, the associated SLA, all applicable Customer Service Agreements and Statements of Work entered at any time between the parties, and any SA entered between West and Customer from time to time.

 “Circuit” means the actual connection(s) (wired, wireless or both) between West and Customer over which Services are delivered.